What it does

 4. Select trace categories.
 Hit Record, then Stop.

-To record tracing runs on Android, you'll need your device running Chrome on Android with USB debugging enabled and attached to your computer.
+You'll need your device running Chrome on Android with USB debugging enabled and attached to your computer.
 You'll also need ADB

 With these prerequisites in place, follow the steps below to record a trace: